superfly/dns-help/README.md

 ## High Level Overview

-To use your own domain, here are three high level tidbits of information that you should have in mind:.
+To use your own domain, here are three high level tidbits of information that you should have in mind:

 First, if you want to use your bare domain (your-application.com) vs a subdomain (www.your-application.com), you may likely have some extra hoops to jump through at your DNS provider.